JordanSchlick/PyTorchTornadoDetection/README.md

 ## Running
 First download and build the dependencies
 Run download_radar_data.py to get the raw radar data.
 This comes out to about 113 GB and takes several hours.
-Run train.py to start the training
+Run train.py to start the training.
-Use tensorboard to monitor the training and stop train.py when it has finished converging
+Use tensorboard to monitor the training and stop train.py when it has finished converging.
-The model will be saved to saved_model.pt every 500 steps
+The model will be saved to saved_model.pt every 500 steps.

 ## Dependencies